 ADOPTION PLAN:

-Michael’ s parents have been by his side throughout his hospital stay and want the best life for him.
-They wish to make an adoption plan through Spence-Chapin’s Special Needs Adoption Program and are open to all qualified families.
-They would like to see him placed with a loving family who will provide the one-on-one attention and care he needs and deserves.
-His parents would like to have an open adoption which would include visits.
+Michael’ s parents have been by his side since birth and want the best life for him.
+They wish to make an adoption plan through Spence-Chapin’s Special Needs Adoption Program and are open to all qualified and experienced families.
+They would like to see him placed with a loving family who will provide the one-on-one attention and care he needs and deserves to thrive.
+His parents would like to have an open adoption which would include in-person visits.

 If you would like to be considered as a forever family through Spence-Chapin’s Domestic Special Needs Adoption Program, please submit our free Domestic Special Needs Adoption Pre-Application and upload a copy of your current home study (home visit completed within the past 12 months), conducted by a licensed adoption agency and upload a copy of you adoptive family profile.
 Families living anywhere in the United States are welcome to apply.
 We are unable to consider families that do not have a current home study, or a home study completed by an independent social worker.